 Our B Double E business email addresses cost around £40 each per year.
 That’s 77p per week.
 Now, if that’s not a cheap investment in your business and your brand I’m not sure what is.

 I’ve (hopefully) convinced you it’s time to ditch your free email account and get a custom email address.
 But where to begin?

-If you have a website domain name, check with your provider or developer if you also have a custom email address included in your package.
+If you have a website domain name, check with your provider or developer if you also have a custom email address included in your package (you should do!).
 If not, get one added!

-There are a lot of places you can buy an email address – there are various costs, usually based on the features of each service.
-We use 123Reg’s Personal Plan, but there are lots on offer including Google who offer a custom email service.
+There are a lot of places you can buy an email address – there are various costs, usually based on the features of each service – there are lots on offer including Google who offer a custom email service.